Colloquium: The Cosmic Dipole Anomaly: The Ellis Baldwin Test

 \subsubsection{The search for an explanation of the anomaly}

-The search for an explanation of the cosmic dipole anomaly also led to results seemingly conflicting with the overall finding of excess matter dipoles in the radio and mid-IR.
-We provide below a brief review of some of the main developments in this field.
+However there were also results seemingly conflicting with the overall finding of excess matter dipoles in the radio and mid-IR, which we first review.

-Analysing the TGSS, WENSS, SUMSS, and the NVSS with a uniform use of methods, \citet{Siewert:2020krp} confirmed the anomalously large dipoles seen in previous radio studies.
-However, they further suggested that the dipole may have a frequency dependence, which, if true, would suggest an astrophysical rather than fundamental cosmological origin.
-They noted that this frequency dependence is suggested predominantly by the lowest frequency survey they used (TGSS), however the functional form proposed \citep{Siewert:2020krp} is inconsistent with the WISE quasar dipole, which has an amplitude consistent with the NVSS dipole and the (less well constrained) SUMSS and WENSS dipoles, but not the TGSS (see Figure~\ref{multifrequency}).
-The weighted arithmetic mean of the WENSS, SUMSS, NVSS, and WISE dipole amplitudes, using the values from \citet{Secrest:2020has,Secrest:2022uvx}, is $\mathcal{D} = (1.60\pm0.15)\times10^{-2}$, with a corresponding reduced $\chi^2$ of 1.94 ($p=0.12$ given three degrees of freedom), indicating that the data are consistent with a \emph{constant} dipole amplitude across 5 orders of magnitude in frequency.
+Analysing the TGSS, WENSS, SUMSS, and NVSS \citet{Siewert:2020krp} confirmed the anomalously large dipoles seen in radio studies.
+However, they suggested that the dipole has a frequency dependence, which, if true, would imply an astrophysical rather than cosmological origin.
+They noted that this is indicated predominantly by the lowest frequency survey used (TGSS), however the functional form proposed by \citet{Siewert:2020krp} is inconsistent with the WISE quasar dipole, which has an amplitude consistent with the NVSS, and the (less well constrained) SUMSS and WENSS dipoles, but not the TGSS --- see Figure~\ref{multifrequency}.
+The weighted arithmetic mean of the WENSS, SUMSS, NVSS, and WISE dipole amplitudes, using the values from \citet{Secrest:2020has,Secrest:2022uvx}, is $\mathcal{D}_\mathrm{obs} = (1.60\pm0.15)\times10^{-2}$, with a corresponding reduced $\chi^2$ of 1.94 ($p=0.12$ given three degrees of freedom), indicating that the data are consistent with a \emph{constant} dipole amplitude across 5 orders of magnitude in frequency.